gregwebs/hamlet.js/README.md

 I just created it - haven't used it much yet.
 I do have test cases, but let me know if you encounter any issues.
 I still consider the interpolation and white space syntax experimental - let me know if you have better ideas.

+# Development

+Requires coffeescript, although if you are only comfortable changing js I can easily port it to the coffeescript file.

 # Testing

-I wanted to run tests without the browser overhead, but I am using this on the client, not on node.
-I came up with this:
+I wanted to run tests without the browser overhead, but I am using this on the client, not on node (I don't want to pollute it with package statements just for testing purposes).
+Maybe there is a better way?
+I came up with this though, which works fine:

 coffee -cb hamlet.coffee && coffee -cb test.coffee && cp hamlet.js runtests.js && cat test.js >> runtests.js && node runtests.js && echo "PASS" || echo "FAIL"

+You could run the tests in a browser or on rhino though.

 Test cases can be ported from [the Hamlet test suite](http://github.com/yesodweb/hamlet/hamlet/test/main.hs)